 Now, how do you actually explain climate change to a child?

 - Cover the basics with familiar age-appropriate examples that are easy for them to grasp.

 - Don’t sugar-coat the issue—give the facts but be sure to focus on how we’re working toward solving the problem and the environmental strides we’ve made so far.

 - Encourage questions and dive into the answers together, using trusted sources.

 Thankfully, you won’t have to do all the talking.
 There are tons of kid- and tween-level resources available.
 Check out online tools filled with interesting facts about climate change for kids and climate change videos for kids (try Climate Kids, NASA Climate Kids or Kids Against Climate Change).
-Read books and watch movies.
+Read books about climate change and watch climate change movies.

 In addition, museums, aquariums, nature reserves, and science centres across the country have climate-issue-related exhibits dedicated to teaching all ages.